albush/blog/content/post/outlookrules.md

 com_microsoft_outlook_completed != 1 && kMDItemDueDate < $time.today(+1)
 ```

-That looks for anything flagged for follow up, still incomplete, with a due date of today or later.
+That looks for anything flagged for follow up, still incomplete, with a due date of today or earlier.
 If you want to include the "Inbox" folder that's already filtered, you'll need to find the folder number.
 [This post on macwork.co](//www.macwork.co/home/2016/3/16/action-outlook) was extremely valuable for putting this all together.
 Check it out for the full instructions.

 **TL;DR** Use `get selected folder` in Apple Script to retrieve the folder number, replace the 'XXX' in the query below with that folder number.